-Filed in Business storytelling, Changing behaviour, Employee engagement, Strategic clarity
+Filed in Business storytelling, Employee Engagement, Strategy

 In using story-work to build a brand, engage employees, or for one of its many other purposes, organisations nearly always focus on storytelling.
 The meme is strong because the act of storytelling is so powerful.
 But to focus solely on this one aspect of story-work severely limits the benefits.
 The most valuable application of this technique combines storytelling with story-listening and story-triggering.
 Together, these processes create the conditions for enduring and healthy change.